SEO Checklist How to Make Search Engines Fall in Love with your Website

 Here are the things to do with keywords:

-• Put primary keywords in the page URL such as https:www.mysite.com/keyword.html replace “keyword” with your primary keyword.
+• Put primary keywords in the page URL, such as https:www.mysite.com/keyword.html, and replace “keyword” with your primary keyword.

 • Put primary keywords in the title tag of your web page.

 • Put primary keywords in the meta tag of your web page.
-Check to make sure the meta description does not exceed 160 characters with spaces.
+Ensure the meta description does not exceed 160 characters with spaces.

 • Use keywords as naturally as possible in the text.
-Do not keyword stuff or have too high of a keyword density because this will lower your web page’s rankings.
+Do not keyword stuff or have too high keyword density because this will lower your web page’s rankings.

 Search engines love rich, high-quality content.
-Each web page on the website should be at least 100 words or text, preferably 500, and if the web page is an article 1,500 words or more.
+Each web page should be at least 100 words or text, preferably 500, and if the web page is an article, 1,500 words or more.

 Here are the things to do with content:

-• Make sure all images used have a description of the image as an ALT tag.
+• Ensure all images used have a description of the image as an ALT tag.

-• Name all images files what they actually are such as eiffeltower.jpg, not ef45.jpg.
+• Name all image files what they are, such as eiffeltower.jpg, not ef45.jpg.

 • Use multiple synonyms for your keywords in your content.